henichole/eCommerce-Project/starting_with_questions.md

                 country,
                 city,
                 product_category_count DESC;
 --I noted any of these three conditions to filter out the product_category_count.

 Answer:
 The top five product categories are:
-1. Not set - I should probably clean it 2.."Home/Apparel/Women's/Women's-T-Shirts/" 3."Home/Apparel/"
+1. Not set
+2. "Home/Apparel/Women's/Women's-T-Shirts/"
+3. "Home/Apparel/"

+Trends I see: For major cities in US and Canada, Home/Apparel is the most popular product category.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**